sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 | Prediction horizon | $N$ | 15 | steps |

+---

 ## Optimal Control Problem

-At each sampling instant, the control sequence
+At each sampling instant, the optimizer computes a finite sequence of future control inputs:

 ```math
 U